Constitution of Spain: Proposed amendments

-While the current version of the Constitution restricts the death penalty to military courts during wartime, the death penalty has since been removed from the Code of Military Justice and thus lost all relevance.
-Amnesty International has still requested an amendment to be made to the Constitution to abolish it firmly and explicitly in all cases.

 Amnesty International Spain, Oxfam Intermón and Greenpeace launched a campaign in 2015 to amend the article 53 so that it extends the same protection to economic, social and cultural rights as to other rights like life or freedom.

 After that, the campaign seeks another 24 amendments protecting human rights, the environment and social justice.

 The third government of Pedro Sánchez proposed to enshrine the right to abortion, amid disputes with the local and regional governments in Madrid.

 The legal via would be modifying article 43.

 This would not require the dissolution of the chambers or a referendum but still the requisite parliamentary majorities would require the collaboration of opposition People's Party, for which abortion is a wedge issue.

 In 2024, the junior partner party Sumar proposed a similar enshrinement but Sánchez's PSOE dismissed it at the moment.

 Reform of the Senate

 In the late 1990s, the Catalonian nationalist party, Convergence and Union, attempted to reform the Senate based on three tiers of autonomous communities.
 However, the People's Party government suspended these attempts.